linaadamson/linaadamson/README.md

 -->

 # 💫 About Me:
 From courtroom drama to code elegance: A law grad turned software engineer, passionate about building applications that are beautiful, scalable, and efficient.
-Crafting clean APIs and pixel-perfect UIs, one commit at a time. <br><br>Always coding, occasionally sleeping, and constantly learning.<be>
+Crafting clean APIs and pixel-perfect UIs, one commit at a time. <br>Always coding, occasionally sleeping, and constantly learning.<be>

 Here's a link to my portfolio: https://linaadamson.me/